 Since the founding of the CBE in 1990, industry and the CBE have benefited from a strong collaborative relationship that revolves around a dynamic industry membership program.
 Through their membership, CBE Industrial Associates have direct access to the CBE's emerging knowledge and technologies, and play a vital role in guiding the CBE toward industrial relevance.
 Benefits to membership include the following:

-• Two days consultation.
-Industrial Associates are provided up to two person-days per year of consultation by CBE researchers.
+• Two days of complimentary consultation.
+Industrial Associates are provided up to 16 hours per year of complimentary, customized consultation by CBE researchers.
+Consultation may be with one or more CBE researchers.

 • Long-term visits.
 The CBE is available to Industrial Associate representatives for any length of time to conduct research in collaboration with CBE researchers.